Military dictatorship of Chile: Music scene

-The military dictatorship sought to isolate Chilean radio listerners from the outside world by changing radio frequencies to middle wavelengths.
-This together with the shutdown of radio stations sympathetic the former Allende administration impacted music in Chile.
-The music catalog was censored with the aid of listas negras (black lists) but little is known on how these were composed and updated.
+The military dictatorship sought to isolate Chilean radio listeners from the outside world by changing radio frequencies to middle wavelengths.
+This together with the shutdown of radio stations sympathetic to the former Allende administration impacted music in Chile.
+The music catalog was censored with the aid of listas negras (blacklists) but little is known on how these were composed and updated.
 The formerly thriving Nueva canción scene suffered from the exile or imprisonment of many bands and individuals.
 A key musician, Víctor Jara, was tortured and killed by elements of the military.
 According to Eduardo Carrasco of Quilapayún in the first week after the coup, the military organized a meeting with folk musicians where they announced that the traditional instruments charango and quena were banned.
 The curfew imposed by the dictatorship forced the remaining Nueva Canción scene, now rebranded as Canto Nuevo, into "semiclandestine peñas, while alternative groove disseminated in juvenile fiestas".
 A scarcity of records and the censorship imposed on part of the music catalog made a "cassette culture" emmerge among the affected audiences.
-The profiferation of pirate cassettes was enabled by tape recorders, and in some cases this activity turned commercial as evidenced by the pirate cassette brand Cumbre y Cuatro.
+The proliferation of pirate cassettes was enabled by tape recorders, and in some cases this activity turned commercial as evidenced by the pirate cassette brand Cumbre y Cuatro.
 The music of Silvio Rodríguez became first known in Chile this way.
 Cassettes aside, some music enthusiasts were able to supply themselves with rare or suppressed records with help of relatives in exile abroad.

 The dictatorship controlled the Viña del Mar International Song Festival and used it promote sympathetic artists, in particular those that were part of the Acto de Chacarillas in 1977.